What Do You Wear To No-Gi Jiu-Jitsu Class? | No-Gi BJJ Checklist

 The first thing is that the shorts do not have any pockets.
 This is to ensure the safety of you and your rolling partners.
 You would not want you or your partner to get a finger or toe trapped in a pocket when rolling.

 Also, make sure that there is no metal or hard plastic on the shorts as well.
 They should be made from slightly stretchy polyester material.
-If they are marketed as no-gi grappling shorts then this thing should not be a problem but it is good to double-check.
+If they are marketed as no-gi grappling shorts then it should not be a problem but it is good to double-check.

 Grappling shorts come in a variety of designs to choose from.
 Make sure that they are also velcro and will fit tightly enough to not fall off when rolling.
-You definitely do not want to be wearing shorts with a zipper.
-A cheap and easy option that is still good quality would be the Sanabul Essential BJJ shorts
+You do not want to be wearing shorts with a zipper.

 Can You Wear Gi Pants To No-Gi BJJ?

 Another option some people choose to do is wear the gi bottoms to no-gi BJJ.
-Though maybe there is a chance your academy won’t like this, every school I’ve ever heard of is ok with you wearing gi pants to no-gi BJJ.
+Though maybe there is a chance your academy won’t like this, most schools are ok with people wearing gi pants to no-gi BJJ.

-I do however thing it is more comfortable and better to wear shorts or spats rather than gi pants in no-gi jiu-jitsu.
+I do however think it is more comfortable and better to wear shorts or spats rather than gi pants in no-gi jiu-jitsu.
 Gi pants will make it harder to slip out of submissions by adding friction.
+This can be a major problem, especially with leg locks.

 In addition, people will naturally grab onto your gi pants in no-gi BJJ even though they are not supposed to.
 It might just be an accidental reaction but it still happens all the time.